henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 ## Configure type of locking

 Adapt provides four types of locking: sequential, unlockFirst, lockLast, and custom.
 Which is used is determined by the model json.
-For menus, this means that the course author adds `"_lockType": "sequential"` (or other lock type) to the menu object or page object in *course.json*.
+For menus, this means that the course author adds `"_lockType": "sequential"` (or other lock type) to *course.json*.

 ### sequential
 **json**